Facial abscesses

 Right lateral (left) and ventro-dorsal (right) views of the skull of a dwarf rabbit with several occlusion problems of incisors and molars.

-The jaw bone can get infected.
+Infection of the jawbone is a risk.
 A sample can be aspirated in a syringe with a needle of smaller gauge and sent to a specialized laboratory.
-Unfortunately, it happens that diagnosis comes back with an incorrect diagnosis such as osteosarcoma (tumor of the bone, rare in rabbits) instead of dental abscess with bone infection (osteomyelitis).
-This mistake can have disastrous consequences, delaying proper treatment and administration of antibiotics.
+It is unfortunate that in some cases, the diagnosis may be incorrect.
+For example, the diagnosis may be osteosarcoma (a tumour of the bone, which is rare in rabbits) instead of a dental abscess with bone infection (osteomyelitis).
+Please be aware that this error has the potential to have severe consequences, including delaying appropriate treatment and administration of antibiotics.

 Treatment

-Treatment of a facial abscess is difficult and long, and requires cooperation and dedication of the owner for post-surgical care.
+The treatment of facial abscesses is challenging and protracted, necessitating the owner's cooperation and dedication to post-surgical care.
 Recurrence is frequent.

-If the lump can be felt, but is small in size, an antibiotic treatment can be attempted.
-In one case, the rabbit had lost a tooth, and the cavity was filled with pus.
-The combined administration of daily marbofloxacin and weekly injection of long-acting penicillin cured the problem.
-If the rabbit presents sensitivity to penicillin, this antibiotic can be replaced by e.g., metronidazole.
-The use of systemic antibiotics is, however, not always efficacious and a more aggressive approach is necessary.
+If the lump can be felt, but is small, an antibiotic treatment can be attempted.
+In one case, the rabbit had lost a tooth, and the resulting cavity was filled with pus.
+The combination of daily marbofloxacin and weekly injection of long-acting penicillin successfully resolved the issue.
+If the rabbit is sensitive to penicillin, this antibiotic can be replaced by metronidazole, for example.
+However, the use of systemic antibiotics is not always effective.
+A more aggressive approach is therefore required.

-The safest approach is full excision of the abscess capsule and of surrounding infected and/or necrotic tissues.
-During the surgery, it is important to verify that all fibrous channels leading to abscess cavities located deeper in the tissue are removed.
-If those pockets cannot be removed, they should be flushed with an antiseptic solution (chlohexiderme or povidone iodine) by means of a catheter.
+The safest approach is to excise the abscess capsule and surrounding infected and/or necrotic tissues completely.
+During the procedure, it is imperative to ensure that all fibrous channels leading to abscess cavities located deeper in the tissue are removed.
+If the pockets cannot be removed, they should be flushed with an antiseptic solution (chlorhexidine or povidone iodine) via a catheter.
 The debrided cavity can be filled with products impregnated with antibiotics.
-Another option is to place a drain to facilitate post-surgical care and help healing.
+An alternative option would be to place a drain to facilitate post-surgical care and promote healing.

 Dr. Gil Stanzione

 Left lateral (left) and right-lateral view of the skull of a rabbit suffering from advanced dental disease.
-The presence of an abscess is noted around the right last molar (arrow)
+It is noted that there is a presence of an abscess around the right last molar (see arrow)

 Dr. Gil Stanzione